mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 * (4) Do not use `try` unless necessary!
 Here if `char ':'` succeeds (which is by itself built on top of `token`, so it does not need a `try`), we know for sure that port must follow after it, so we just demand a decimal number with `L.decimal`.
-After matching `:`, we are sort of committed and do not need a way to go back.
+After matching `:`, we are committed and do not need a way to go back.

 * In (5) and (6) we assemble `Authority` and `Uri` values using the `RecordWildCards` language extension.